 - TB testing and current BLS-CPR certification also required

 Note: There are mandatory orientation classes during the summer prior to starting the program in the Fall – students accepted into the program will be notified of the time and day.
-The tenative dates are posted under the Application Procedure section.
+The tentative dates are posted under the Application Procedure section.
 Students are required to carry health insurance and are responsible for all costs associated with pre-admission to the Clinical Education Centers.

 Students wishing to transfer from another Radiologic Technology program must contact the Program Director for assessment.
 Advanced standing will be determined following the submission and evaluation of course descriptions, official transcripts, and verification of clinical experience.
 No more than 1 to 2 semesters advancement can be allowed and is conditional upon space and final exam scores.